kobybibas/vit_for_mnist/README.md

 # Vision Transformer (ViT) for MNIST Sequences
-This project investigates the use of **Vision Transformers (ViTs)** for sequence-based tasks on the MNIST dataset.
+This project investigates the use of Vision Transformers (ViTs) for sequence-based tasks on the MNIST dataset.
 The repository implements and compares Transformer-based models with classical architectures, evaluating tasks beyond single-digit classification.

 ## Features
-1. **Simple CNN baseline** for MNIST digit classification
+1. MNIST digit classification using a simple CNN baseline
-2. **Self-attention regression**: Predicting the sum of a sequence of MNIST images
+2. Self-attention regression for Predicting the sum of a sequence of MNIST images
-3. [TODO] **Cross-attention detection**: Determining if an anchor image exists in a given sequence
+3. [TODO] Cross-attention detection to determine if an anchor image exists in a given sequence

 ## Problem Definition